jimmityglick/input-projections/docs/SPEC.md

 ## Part 5: The Standard JSON Schema

-Any valid Input Projection file must validate against this schema.
+Any valid **canonical** Input Projection file must validate against this schema.

+> Tooling Note (Informative): For authoring convenience, some tooling may support a preprocessing/bundling step (for example, `$ref` includes) that expands a multi-file source definition into a single canonical projection.
+Such directives are **not** part of the canonical form and MUST be resolved before schema validation or execution.
+See `docs/PREPROCESSING.md`.

 ```json
 {